Library Resources for Online Courses

 Movies in an Online Course

-The incorporation of a popular movie within an online course may serve as a great learning tool.
+The incorporation of a popular movie, documentary, or other media within an online course may serve as a great learning tool.
 Unfortunately, licensing issues for streaming the movie may present a problem.
-The Brookens Library Film Online Databases my just hold the solution to a your problem.
+The Brookens Library offers many resources for UIS faculty.